carkod/Canvas-React-Node-MySQL/README.md

 You can now point your browser to http://localhost:3000/!

-If you are curious how to re-create this app from scratch, [we've documented most of the steps](#If you want to start from scratch, this were our steps)
+If you are curious how to re-create this app from scratch, [we've documented most of the steps](#Starting-from-scratch)

-## Install or update NVM and Node (if you haven't done so)
+## Install or update NVM and Node

 #### NVM